 The mission of Microsoft Q&A is a global, community-driven platform for timely, high-quality technical answers.
 Communities thrive through diversity of thought and the safety of its members.
 Microsoft has a deep-seated commitment to diversity and inclusion.
 Therefore, we are committed to providing a welcoming and inspiring community for all.
 People violating this Code of Conduct may be banned from the community.

-As a participant of this community, you agree that you will uphold this Code of Conduct and are responsible for all activities and content you post/upload.
-In addition to upholding this Code of Conduct, you are responsible for adhering to all applicable local and national laws.
+As a participant in this community, you agree that you will uphold this Code of Conduct and are responsible for all activities and content you post/upload.
+In addition to upholding this Code of Conduct, you're responsible for adhering to all applicable local and national laws.

 This is your community.
 Help us to keep it safe, friendly, fun and helpful.

-When you are using Microsoft Q&A (the "Services") you will follow these rules.
+When you're using Microsoft Q&A (the "Services") you will follow these rules.

-- Search before you post.
+Search before you post.
 Search to see if a question you’d like answered has already been posted by somebody else.
 Posting the same question repeatedly and starting multiple threads on the same subject can be confusing.
-Members are busy and they spend some of their free time here to help the community.
+Members are busy and they spend some of their free time here helping the community.
 Someone will respond to your issue if they have the answer.

-- Keep conversation threads on track.
+Keep conversation threads on track.
 When you want to talk about something else, start a new conversation.
-Stay on the topics of this site: technical questions and conversations on Microsoft technologies.
+Stay on the topics of this site: technical questions and conversations on Microsoft technology.

-- Post to the right place.
+Post to the right place.
 Is your question about Cosmos DB?
 Use the right tags.
-Using tags like #Azure and #CosmosDB help people understand what you are asking about.
+Using tags like #Azure and #CosmosDB help people understand what you're asking about.
 Moderators might update your tags or add new tags to better scope your question.

-- Mark correct answers as the Accepted Answer.
+Mark correct answer as accepted.
 This helps ‘close’ the thread.
-It also helps others when searching for the right solution that the answer helped solve your problem.
+It also helps others know when searching for the right solution that the answer helped solve your problem.

 Follow these rules